+It became necessary to develop and introduce such a system of monitoring the technical condition of technological equipment, and, primarily, large-capacity isothermal liquid ammonia storages, which would enable application of instrumental methods of continuous monitoring for absence of propagating defects in the material and welds of equipment, detection of initiating defects, monitoring their propagation, as well as simultaneous calculation of safe residual operating life of facilities for ammonia production and storage.
 For this purpose, the experience of enterprises and organizations from Ukraine, Russia, Germany, Italy, Finland, USA and Japan on application of methods of non-destructive testing and diagnostics at critical industrial facilities was studied.
 The approaches to ensuring reliable and safe service of operating structures and constructions were developed in the most comprehensive manner by domestic scientists led by the E. O. Paton Electric Welding Institute of the NAS of Ukraine in a new scientific direction: real-time diagnostics and prediction of structure failure.
 It was necessary to conduct the required retrofitting and introduce the developed technology at OPP.

 The solution to the problem became possible with development of the Acoustic Emission method and instrumentation and modern advances in the field of electronics, computer engineering and information technologies.
-So, EMA-3 diagnostic system was developed at the E. O. Paton Electric Welding Institute together with Hungarian specialists, realized an algorithm, allowing determination of breaking load of structure materials already at insignificant level of the current load.
+The EMA-3 diagnostic system was developed at the E. O. Paton Electric Welding Institute together with Hungarian specialists who developed an algorithm, allowing determination of breaking load of structure materials already at an insignificant level of the current load.
 Depending on material grade, this level can be equal to 20% of breaking load level.
 Moreover, analysing the material state and having in the data base information on the initial level of this state, the system assesses the structure's residual life.

-Fig. 7(a) shows three images of EMA-3 system monitor screen, formed during structure operation.
-It is interesting to note the presence of rectangular signal indicators, changing their colour successively from green to red, located in the screen upper left corner, and informing the operator about the stages of fracture development and their criticality for the monitored structure (Fig. 2(b)).
+Fig. 7(a) shows three images of the EMA-3 system monitor screen, formed during structure operation.
+It is interesting to note the presence of rectangular signal indicators, changing their colour successively from green to red, located in the screen's upper left corner, and informing the operator about the stages of fracture development and their criticality for the monitored structure (Fig. 2(b)).
 Signal indicators in "Fracture prediction" line give the ranges of anticipated breaking loads, calculated already at the first stages of structure loading and at each next warning.
-Continued application of load allows the system to acquire a sufficient scope of information so as to precise the breaking load magnitude and calculate the material residual life.
+Continued application of load allows the system to acquire a sufficient scope of information so as to precisely define the breaking load and calculate the material residual life.
 For greater clarity, warnings about the hazard of further loading of structures in keeping with the Table are displayed on the monitor screen (Fig. 7(b)).